(erroneously known as Hypomecis thermea)

 The species has been found in

-The genus Selidosema is actually inappropriate for this species and for Selidosema agoraea, and they should both be placed in a new as yet undescribed genus.
+The genus Selidosema is inappropriate for this species and for Selidosema agoraea, but their placement in a new genus is controversial.

 Further reading :